The Last Minute Shopper’s Guide to Panic Prepping

 Many events over the past years have taught us that a water emergency can happen to anyone.
 In the event that your area suffers from tainted tap water, you’ll want to have a backup supply on hand to keep your family (including pets) hydrated.
 This does not mean a case of 24 water bottles.

 - The thriftiest quick option is to purchase those one-gallon water jugs that are less than a dollar at the store.
 Get a supply that will last for 2 weeks – one per day, per family member.
 That will cost approximately $14 per family member.
+But if you wait too long, the water will be gone.

 - You can also bottle and store tap water, but if you’re not really into the whole idea of prepping, you may not want to put forth the effort to do this.
 You can find instructions for building your personal water supply in this book.